The Best Infant Car Seat

 The American Academy of Pediatrics recommends keeping your child rear-facing until they’re at least two years old, or “preferably, until they reach the highest weight or height allowed by their car seat manufacturer.”
 According to Dr. Hoffman, keeping your child in what they are in now is always preferred, since you’ll be losing layers of protection with every step (rear-facing to forward-facing, forward-facing to booster seat, and so on).
 Research shows that two-year-old children are more than five times less likely to be seriously injured in a crash if they’re rear-facing than forward-facing.

-Think of it this way: Because young children’s heads are bigger in relation to their bodies than adults’, their necks and muscles are weaker, and their tendons and ligaments are looser, sitting forward-facing in a crash can cause serious spinal industries.
+Think of it this way: Because young children’s heads are bigger in relation to their bodies than adults’, their necks and muscles are weaker, and their tendons and ligaments are looser, sitting forward-facing in a crash can cause serious spinal injuries.
 But in a rear-facing seat, a child’s body goes into the car seat, and the shell of the car seat distributes the forces of a crash throughout their back and protects their head and neck.

 One complaint we saw a lot in Amazon reviews of rear-facing car seats was about their child’s leg room as they grew longer and started butting up against the seat.
 But the American Academy of Pediatrics says that children bend their legs easily and comfortably, and that “Injuries to the legs are very rare for children facing the rear.”
 The moral of the story is the same across the board: Keep your child rear-facing as long as possible.